SENERGY-Platform/import-uba-stations/README.md

 You can choose if you want to import historical data:
   * since (string): Date string in the format YYYY-MM-DD (for example 2020-12-05).
 Defaults to the current day.

+Since data from the API is typically incomplete for recent timestamps, the import will ignore incomplete data.
+After the configured amount of hours it will no longer assume incomplete data will be added and import the incomplete data.
+  * AllowIncompleteAfterHours (int): The amount of hours after the import will no longer assume incomplete data will be added.

 ---

 This tool uses publicly available data provided by the German Umweltbundesamt.
 View the original data [on their website](https://www.umweltbundesamt.de/daten/luft/luftdaten/stationen).